Wolverine (Ultimate Marvel character): Pre-Ultimatum / Banshee

-Ultimatum and Death
+Ultimatum and death

 Wolverine is forced to travel to the Savage Land to find the brainwashed Multiple Man and kill him, to stop the waves of Multiple Man suicide bombers worldwide.
 He vows to do the same thing to Magneto.
-When the X-Men and the Ultimates finally confront Magneto, Wolverine charges towards his foe, slashing him multiple times before Magneto overrides Iron Man's armor and Cyclops' visor to unleash full strength blasts from both to incinerate Wolverine.
-Believing him to be dead, Magneto gets too close to gloat before Wolverine.
-The nearly fleshless Wolverine jumps up and stabs his claws into Magneto's chest, mortally wounding him.
-Magneto rips the Adamantium from Wolverine's bones, killing Wolverine, leaving just a severely charred skeleton and an arm of flesh due to his healing factor not working.
-Cyclops would later avenge Wolverine's death by killing Magneto Shadowcat returns to Triskelion to find Wolverine's fleshless arm (the one that was left in Magneto after Wolverine was killed).
-Shadowcat returns to the site of the mansion with Wolverine's arm and adds it to the grave of the fallen X-Men.
+When the X-Men and the Ultimates finally confront Magneto, Wolverine charges towards his foe, slashing him multiple times before Magneto overrides Iron Man's armor and Cyclops' visor to unleash full-strength blasts from both to incinerate Wolverine.
+Believing him to be dead, Magneto gets close to Wolverine and begins to gloat.
+However, Wolverine, despite being nearly fleshless, suddenly jumps up and stabs his claws into Magneto's chest, mortally wounding him.
+In response, Magneto rips the adamantium from Wolverine's bones and destroys all of his cells, preventing his healing factor from reviving him.
+As a result, Wolverine is killed, leaving behind just a severely charred skeleton and an arm of flesh.
+His death would be avenged shortly after, when Cyclops finishes off Magneto.

+Following the events of Ultimatum, Kitty Pryde returns to the Triskelion to find Wolverine's fleshless arm (the one that was left inside Magneto's body after Wolverine was killed).
+She takes Wolverine's arm and buries it next to the remains of the other fallen X-Men in the grave erected for them.

 Legacy

-After Wolverine's death, it was revealed he had a biological son with Magda named Jimmy Hudson.
-Hudson inherited the claws, healing factor, and facial hair of his father and in addition to these he inherited a unique ability of his own an ability to coat his bone claws with a liquid metal similar to adamantium.
-After the Ultimate Universe is destroyed, Hudson moves into Earth-616.
+After Wolverine's death, it is revealed that he had a biological son with Magda named Jimmy Hudson.
+Jimmy inherited his father's claws, healing factor, and facial hair, as well as being born with the ability to coat his bone claws with a liquid metal similar to adamantium.
+After the Ultimate Universe is destroyed, Jimmy moves to Earth-616.

 Powers and abilities

 Wolverine has a healing factor that allows him to recover from wounds fairly quickly.
 Wolverine's healing factor makes him capable of surviving without his legs or even his head attached to his body.
-Wolverine's healing factor was not strong enough in the end to defend Wolverine from having himself be obliterated by Magneto who tears the adamantium from his body.
+The healing factor was not strong enough, however, to save Wolverine from being obliterated by Magneto, who tore the adamantium from his body.
 Wolverine's mutant power in the Ultimate Universe has been described as the ability to "survive" as opposed to just "heal".
-It is commonly thought that Wolverine's death in Ultimatum was counter to continuity, as previously Wolverine had survived being ripped in half, decapitation, and a nuclear explosion.
+It is commonly thought that Wolverine's death in Ultimatum contradicted his ability to recover from fatal wounds, as he was previously shown to survive being ripped in half, decapitated, and even a nuclear explosion.

 Wolverine also has a keen sense of smell and is able to detect lies.